Join us for an evening with Dr. Ibram X. Kendi, author of How to Be an Antiracist

 The conversation with Dr. Kendi will be moderated by journalist Natalie Moore, who covers segregation and inequality for Chicago's public radio station, WBEZ.
 Natalie is the author of The South Side: A Portrait of Chicago and American Segregation, winner of the 2016 Chicago Review of Books award for nonfiction.

 This live online event will not be recorded.
-Please register in advance to receive a link to the Zoom event.

 "The opposite of 'racist' isn't 'not racist.'
 It is 'anti-racist.'"
 Ibram X. Kendi